Learning difficulties among students when applying Amp\`ere-Maxwell's law and its implications for teaching: RESULTS

 When analysing the students’ answers, we identified a set of categories that reflect different types of explanations (see table \ref{Tabla cuestión 1}).

-Category A includes answers that correctly understand Ampère’s law and its limitations, representing approximately 22\% of the total.
+Category A (21,6\%) includes answers that correctly understand Ampère’s law and its limitations.
 The students in this category recognise that the two surfaces are bound by the same curve and consequently that the same result should be obtained when applying Ampère’s law.
 They then spot a contradiction and, as a result, they suggest using the full form of the law.
 Let’s look at a few examples.

 \begin{quote} \textit{A - “In this problem, when applying Ampère’s law, we see the error and the need for Maxwell’s laws.
 By applying Ampère’s law on $S_{1}$ and $S_{2}$, we supposedly should obtain the same result because both surfaces have the same shape.
 However, this is not true, $\oint \vec{B} \cdot \overrightarrow{d l}=\mu_{0} I_{c}$ is Ampère’s law.
 The current that is generated when connecting the two charges crosses $S_{1}$ but does not cross $S_{2}$.”} (UPV/EHU-29) \end{quote}